boazbk/tcs/lec_03a_computing_every_function.md

 At this point we know the following facts about NAND-CIRC programs (and so equivalently about Boolean circuits and our other equivalent models):

-1. They can compute at least some non trivial functions.
+1. They can compute at least some non-trivial functions.

 2. Coming up with NAND-CIRC programs for various functions is a very tedious task.